St. Mary's School, Belgaum

 St. Mary's High School is a co-educational school located in the Cantonment area in Belagavi, near the Head Post Office of Belagavi, India and is regulated and supervised by Karnataka Secondary Education Examination Board.
-It was founded in 1851 and is celebrating its 165th jubilee in 2016.
+It was founded in 1851.
 Near by educational institutions are Islamiya College and B K Model High School.

 History

 St. Mary's High School was established in the year 1851 mainly for the children of the British soldiers with 4 pupils then, in 1947 for Anglo-Indians and in 1958 for purely Resident Indian.
 Late Guruprem D. David served as Principal for four decades.
 Mangal is presently working as Principal, succeeding Jasmine Rubdi.

 Satyajit Ray's Apu Trilogy featured in the Film Festival held on 15 August 1984 at St. Mary's High School, Belgaum.